top of page

 The adjective 'flippant' has its origins in the early 17th century, deriving from the verb 'flip,' which meant to make a sudden movement or to flick something with a quick, light motion.
 This verb 'flip' likely originated as an onomatopoeic word, imitating the sound of something being flipped or flicked.
 Over time, 'flippant' evolved to describe a manner of speech or behavior that is dismissive or disrespectful, often in a light-hearted or casual way.
 When someone is described as 'flippant,' they are seen as not taking serious matters or people seriously, much like the quick, light flick of an attitude that the word 'flip' originally implied.

-Quiz: Find the meaning of flippant
+Find the correct meaning of the adjective flippant:

 Try Again!